BogomilaKatsarska/BogomilaKatsarska/README.md

 - 👋 Hi, I am Bogomila Katsarska
 - 🌱 I’m currently learning Tkinter
 - 💡  Next step: Docker Mastery: with Kubernetes +Swarm from a Docker Captain at Udemy
-- 👀 I’m looking to collaborate on Python Web App Projects
+- 👀 Highly motivated with a strong passion for advancing in IT world with Python
 - 📫 How to reach me: https://bg.linkedin.com/in/bogomila-katsarska-471073158

 ![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=BogomilaKatsarska)